Ed Gillespie: 2017 gubernatorial run

 Speculation began immediately after Gillespie's narrow 2014 loss that he would run for Governor of Virginia in 2017.
 In October 2015, Gillespie confirmed reports that he was preparing to run for governor in 2017.
 He officially declared his candidacy in November 2016.
 Gillespie was considered the favorite to win the Republican nomination.

-On June 13, 2017, Gillespie narrowly defeated his primary opponent Corey Stewart to win the Republican nomination for governor and was set to face incumbent Lieutenant Governor Ralph Northam, the Democratic nominee, in the November general election.
+On June 13, 2017, Gillespie narrowly defeated his primary opponent Corey Stewart to win the Republican nomination for governor and was set to face incumbent lieutenant governor Ralph Northam, the Democratic nominee, in the November general election.

-In the 2017 gubernatorial campaign up to June 2017, Gillespie ran as an establishment Republican and focused on economic issues rather social issues.
+In the 2017 gubernatorial campaign up to June 2017, Gillespie ran as an establishment Republican and focused on economic issues rather than social issues.
 According to The New York Times in July 2017, Gillespie "sought to strike a delicate balance when pressed about Mr. Trump, who is highly unpopular here.
 He refused to say Mr. Trump's name, but warned that Mr. Northam, a Democrat, risked hurting Virginia's economy—which relies greatly on the federal government—by attacking the president so fiercely."
 According to CNN, even though Gillespie has been endorsed by President Donald Trump, the "endorsement isn't mentioned anywhere on Gillespie's campaign website or his social media pages.
 Gillespie doesn't discuss Trump unless he's prompted to do so.
 He doesn't criticize the President, but he also doesn't make an effort to embrace him, either."
 In October 2017, Vice President Mike Pence held a joint rally with Gillespie.
 According to The New York Times, the Gillespie campaign preferred Pence's involvement in the race over Trump's.

 In August 2017, The Washington Post reported that Gillespie hired Jack Morgan, an operative in the Trump 2016 campaign for president.
 Morgan has made controversial statements, such as saying that the country is on the brink of civil war and that communists are behind efforts to remove confederate monuments.
 Morgan had earlier in 2017 called Gillespie a "lobbyist" and said that it would be a "disaster" to elect him governor.
 According to The New York Times, even though the Gillespie campaign distanced itself from Trump the person, it sought to motivate voters with the same "culturally and racially tinged appeals" of the Trump 2016 campaign.
 Most of Gillespie's ad spending has gone towards commercials on confederate monuments and illegal immigration.
 In October 2017, former president Barack Obama took what The Washington Post described as "the unusual step" of criticizing Gillespie over his use of ads on Latino gang violence which he said sowed fear and were "as cynical as politics gets".